WillGreen98/University-INTPROG-Java/README.md

 * Develop advanced mutator methods using conditionals
 * Describe the difference between primitive and object types
 * Develop programs which make use of other objects and libraries

+## Week 17

+* Develop applications using the Canvas and KeyboardInput classes
+* Explain Collections, Arrays and ArrayLists
+* Implement Arrays and ArrayLists in the Java programming language